Aigeruth/bazel-playground/README.md

-# bazel-playground
+# Bazel playground
-A repository to test various features of Bazel.
+A repository to test various features of [Bazel](https://bazel.build/).